Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Datasets and Methodology

+\textbf{Benign and Malicious Flows:} Since our models' detection relies on flow-level statistics like packet counts and rates, we first aggregate packets from benign and malicious traffic as 5-tuple flows.

-We summarize the number of extracted flows (both benign and malicious) and number of DDoS events in these malicious flows under ``extracted flows'' of \autoref{tab:data_sum}.
-Note that since we extract malicious flows from a subset of war-time traffic that match the in-house mitigation's heuristics, the DDoS events in extracted flows are a subset of all DDoS events in inbound traffic pcaps (\autoref{tab:data_sum}).
+We summarize the number of benign and malicious flows and number of DDoS events in these malicious flows in \autoref{tab:data_sum}.
+Since our malicious flows come from a subset of war-time traffic that matches in-house mitigation's heuristics, the DDoS events in malicious flows are a subset of DDoS events in war-time traffic pcaps.

-\comment{next sen: WHY does this limit our ability to study?
-(The sen should say!)
-Would we have been able to study them if we had mapped UDP ports to different bins? ---johnh 2019-12-08} \hang{revised. next sen is meant to say a limitation of our dataset is that it is mostly UDP --- hangguo 2019-12-09} We note that a limitation of our data is that it is dominantly UDP (accounting for 99.87\% of our 40M extracted flows in \autoref{tab:data_sum}) likely due to the three cloud services we study mainly serve UDP traffic.
+Our data is predominantly UDP (99.87\% of our 40M flows in \autoref{tab:data_sum}), likely due to all three cloud services we study are latency-sensitive gaming services.
+We have not evaluated if our results apply to TCP-based services.
+Future work may relax this limitation.

+\textbf{Extracting Flow Features:} We use Argus~\cite{argus} to extract 23 flow features (see \autoref{tab:data_flow_feat}) from the first 10 seconds (an empirical threshold) of each benign and malicious flow.

+Our 23 flow features can be categorized into two groups.
+The first group of features (ports, rates, and packet sizes, gray in \autoref{tab:data_flow_feat}) are those used in in-house mitigation's heuristics.
+These features enables us to understand if our models use the same features in detecting certain malicious flows as in-house mitigation does.
+Other features (such as flow inter-packet arrival time and packet TTLs, white columns in \autoref{tab:data_flow_feat}) are not used by in-house mitigation, likely because they are less intuitive to humans These features enables us to explore how well ML-AD models could compliment human expertise by using more subtle features in detection.

+While many of our features, such as packet rate (\autoref{tab:data_flow_feat}), are distorted by data sampling, we believe our detection still works because our models are trained to identify sampled traffic.